 About Japanese hardwood

-We have summarized the characteristics of each of the timbers we currently handle and the reasons for sticking to domestic wood.
+We have summarized the characteristics of each of the timbers we currently handle and the reasons for why we insist on using domestic wood.

 Table of contents